Kanchenjunga Trek

 • The stunning view of the lush tea garden

 • Exploring the third tallest mountain in the world, Mt.
-Kanchenjunga, and its North Base Camp (5143 meters/16873 ft)
+Kanchenjunga 8586 meters (28169 feet), and its North Base Camp 5143 meters(16873 ft.)

-• Witness the Kanchenjunga South Base Camp (4610 meters/15125 feet).
+• Witness the Kanchenjunga South Base Camp 4610 meters (15125 feet).

 • Abundant wildlife species such as blue sheep, musk deer, snow leopard, and black bear